On the structure of random graphs with constant $r$-balls: Introduction

 Our next main result is that with high probability, the random graph $G_n(F,r)$ has at least $\exp(\poly(n))$ automorphisms: \begin{theorem} Let $F$ be a connected, locally finite Cayley graph of a torsion-free group of polynomial growth.
 There exists $r_0 = r_0(F) \in \mathbb{N}$ and $\delta_0 = \delta_0(F) >0$ such that for all $r \geq r_0$,

 provided $n$ is sufficiently large depending on $F$ and $r$. \end{theorem}

+In fact, our proof of Theorem \ref{thm:aut-gen} yields something somewhat stronger than (\ref{eq:many-auts}), namely, that (under all of the same conditions), with probability at least $1-\exp(-n^{\delta_0})$, the random graph $G_n(F,r)$ has at least $n^{\delta_0}$ vertex-transitive components.
+The high-level structure of the proof is similar to that of Theorem \ref{thm:largest-component}, except that in the second step, it is necessary to obtain a lower bound on the number of connected, {\em vertex-transitive} unlabelled $n$-vertex graphs that are $r$-locally $F$, for an appropriate infinite sequence of positive integers $n$.

-Turning to the enumeration question, we prove a somewhat less precise result than Theorem \ref{thm:enumeration} in the more general case: we prove that if $F$ is a connected, locally finite Cayley graph of a torsion-free group of polynomial growth, then there exists $r_0 = r_0(F) \in \mathbb{N}$ such that for each $r \geq r_0$, the number $b_{F,r}(n)$ of unlabelled, $n$-vertex graphs that are $r$-locally $F$ grows like a stretched exponential.
-(See Theorem \ref{thm:stretched-exp}.)
-We do not, however, determine $\lim_{n \to \infty} (\log \log b_{F,r}(n))/ \log n$ in the general case, as we do in the case of $\mathbb{L}^d$ where $r \geq r^*(d)$.
+Turning to the enumeration question, we prove a somewhat less precise result than Theorem \ref{thm:enumeration} in the more general case.
+Viz., using some of the same tools used in the proofs of Theorems \ref{thm:largest-component} and \ref{thm:aut-gen}, together with a classical theorem of Brigham on the asymptotics of partition functions, we prove that if $F$ is a connected, locally finite Cayley graph of a torsion-free group of polynomial growth, then there exists $r_0 = r_0(F) \in \mathbb{N}$ such that for each $r \geq r_0$, the number $b_{F,r}(n)$ of unlabelled, $n$-vertex graphs that are $r$-locally $F$ grows like a stretched exponential.

+\begin{theorem} Let $F$ be a connected, locally finite Cayley graph of a finitely generated, torsion-free group of polynomial growth, and let $r_0 = r_0(F)$ be as in Theorem \ref{thm:dlst-intro}.
+For each $r \geq r_0$, there exist $n_0 \in \mathbb{N}$, $C>0$, $c>0$ and $\alpha\geq 0$ such that